 We went to the visitor center first.
 If you are not sure what to explore in Door County than you can check into the visitor center and they will provide information.
-You can also get maps and other brochures from there. one of the best things of these visitor center is its open 24/7.
+You can also get maps and other brochures from there.
+One of the best things about these visitor centers is it’s open 24/7.
 Isn’t it great?
-You will get all types of brochures like shopping and dining, attractions, parks & beaches etc. I really liked the rocking chairs kept in a patio of the visitor center.
+You will get all types of brochures like shopping and dining, attractions, parks & beaches, etc. I really liked the rocking chairs kept in a patio of the visitor center.

-So we grab our maps and head to peninsula state park.
-In Door County two main highway go through 42 & 57 which helps you cover the whole door county area.
+So we grab our maps and head the peninsula state park.
+In Door County, two main highway goes through 42 & 57 which helps you cover the whole door county area.

 Fall colors Peninsula State Park Door county

-On Shore road drive one more split will come which is Shore road and Bluff road.
+On Shore road drive one more split will come which is Shore Road and Bluff road.
 By mistake, my friend took right instead of left.
 And I am so glad he did this mistake.
-We took immediately right On Bluff road as so many cars were parked there so wanted to check out what’s in there.
-It was nature center and White cedar nature trail.
-This trail is a self-guided nature trail teaches deer ecology.
-This is 0.5-mile loop trail with amazing fall color views.
+We took immediately right On Bluff road as so many cars were parked there so I wanted to check out what’s in there.
+It was a nature center and White cedar nature trail.
+This trail is a self-guided nature trail that teaches deer ecology.
+This is a 0.5-mile loop trail with amazing fall color views.

 After viewing the beautiful scenery on this trail we get back to shore road and head to Eagle bluff lighthouse.
-You will get great the view of Lake Michigan and peninsula forest.
+You will get a great view of Lake Michigan and the peninsula forest.
 Unfortunately, when we visited the lighthouse was closed for the season.
 It normally opens till early September.